jch254/starter-pack/README.md

 The app contains a 'locked down' Books page which requires a user to log in/sign up before content will be visible.
 The data is read from a local JSON file as this is a only demonstration/starting point.
-In the real world data would be fetched from external APIs (see externalApiService.js).
+In the real world data would be fetched from an API (see apiService.js).
-Protected routes in the external APIs should check validity of the JWT token and return unauthorised if invalid.
+Protected routes in the API should check validity of the JWT token and return unauthorised if invalid.
 The app should then prompt the user to log in again.
-This is the perfect companion for AWS Lambda/API Gateway-driven Node.js microservices.
+This is the perfect companion for Serverless-powered web APIs.
 Separate those concerns!

 ![Main](https://img.jch254.com/Main.png)